Narcis22/IntroductionToRobotics/README.md

  > Crosswalk - 🚦🚸

- <i><b>Task:</b></i> Create a crosswalk system which acts like a regular one after pressing the pedestrian button.
+ <i><b>Task:</b></i> I created a crosswalk system which acts like a regular one after pressing the pedestrian button.
 So, after the button is pressed, a timer starts and after eight seconds the lights start turning yellow and then red for the vehicles and green for pedestrians accompanied by a buzzer.
 After ten seconds of green light for the pedestrians, the light starts blinking and the buzzing intensifies for five seconds after which it turns back red and the traffic light turns green and the whole process can be started again.

 <details>